 Acceptance is vital to loving LongFurby, which is perhaps why she's been so successful on FurbyTumblr.
 "Everyone is welcome here, no matter your labels," Aloe said.
 "He, She, They, It?
 Welcome!!!
 We love you!!!
 Have you seen our robots??
 They are also just like you!!!!
 Furbies are genderless, like an Angel, and can have whatever label we (or the Furby itself as a character) feel fits them best!
 It really feels good to have something that is so close to oneself in this way."

-Celia Major is a 22-year-old college senior who has dedicated four years of fur-posting to her Furbae blog, and gained more than 2,000 followers who devour pictures of her constantly rotating Furby family.
-(Aloe describes Major as "Furby Yoda.")
+A 22-year-old college senior who asked to be referred to as Celia has dedicated four years of fur-posting to her Furbae blog, and gained more than 2,000 followers who devour pictures of her constantly rotating Furby family.
+(Aloe describes Celia as "Furby Yoda.")
 "Furby means everything to me," she wrote in an email, before explaining the real impact the Furby Tumblr community has had in her life.
 She has owned nearly every model Tiger Electronics and Hasbro have produced, at a cost of over $2,500.
 She doesn't call her Furbies a collection.
 "You don't collect family," she said.

 Through LongFurby, Aloe is now giving back to the community that has supported them and their friends.
 Their creation has inspired a wealth of fan art, as well as new breeds of LongFurby like FattyFurby, which made its internet debut late last week.